Discover Iceland's Midnight Sun

 Cross a sandy desert before reaching Vík, the southernmost village in Iceland.

-Day 12 The South Coast
+Day 12 The South Coast & Golden Circle

 - Take in the beautiful view of Skógafoss waterfall

-- Explore a behind the scenes view of the Seljalandsfoss waterfall
+- Explore a behind-the-scenes view of the Seljalandsfoss waterfall

 - Visit the Lava Center in Hvolsvöllur